 1. Get the right qualifications

-You will need to complete the Certificate III course in Investigative Services from an RTO (recognized training organization) in order to become a private or detective in Australia.
-Some known organization is the TAFE or ASSI (The Australian School of Security and Investigations).
+To become a private detective in Australia, you will need to complete the Certificate III course in Investigative Services from an RTO (recognized training organization).
+Some known organizations are TAFE or ASSI (The Australian School of Security and Investigations).
+Researching what study is needed to become a detective can provide essential insights on your qualification path.

 2. Be prepared for the challenges

-Working as a detective or private investigator can be both mentally and physically demanding, so it’s important that you are prepared for the challenges that come with the job.
+Working as a detective or private investigator can be both mentally and physically demanding, so it’s important that you are prepared for the challenges that come with the job, encompassing what do you need to be a detective.
+You will need to have excellent problem-solving skills, as well as being able to think on your feet and act quickly in difficult situations.
+Exploring what do detectives study will aid in preparing for these roles.

 3. Have a clean criminal history

 One of the requirements for obtaining a PIL is that you have a clean criminal history.
-This means that you cannot have any convictions for offences relating to fraud, violence, drug use or sexual offences.
+This means that you cannot have any convictions for offenses relating to fraud, violence, drug use, or sexual offenses.
+This narrows down on what qualifications do you need to be a detective, emphasizing the importance of a clean history.

-So, make sure that you don’t get yourself involve into some shady business or have any run-ins with the law before you apply for your PIL.
+Make sure you don’t get yourself involved in some shady business or have any run-ins with the law before you apply for your PIL.
 This is important since you’ll be conducting investigations into other people’s lives and crimes, and you need to be able to demonstrate that you’re trustworthy and ethical.

 4. Build up your experience

-While you are studying for your Certificate III in Investigative Services or similar qualification, it’s a good idea to start building up your experience in the industry by working as an intern or volunteer for a detective agency or private investigator firm.
+While you are studying for your Certificate III in Investigative Services or a similar qualification, it’s a good idea to start building up your experience in the industry by working as an intern or volunteer for a detective agency or private investigator firm.
+This approach embodies how do I become a detective by gaining hands-on experience.

 This will give you a taste of what the job is like and help you to develop the skills and knowledge that you need to be a successful detective or private investigator.